RazorOp/razorops-web/_posts/2024-04-23-devops-interview-questions-and-answers.md

 %lsof –i will only list IP sockets.

-**195. What is the purpose of nohup in Unix?**
+**194. What is the purpose of nohup in Unix?**

 In Unix, nohup command can be used to run a command in background.
 But it is diferent from & option to run a process in background.
 Nohup stands for No Hangup.
 A nohup process does not stop even if the Unix user that started the process has logged out from the system.
 But the process started with option & wil stop when the user that started the process logs of.

-**196. How will you remove blank lines from a file in Unix?**
+**195. How will you remove blank lines from a file in Unix?**

 We can use grep command for this option.
 Grep command gives –v option to exclude lines that do not match a pattern.
-In anemptyline there is nothingfromstart to end.
+In anemptyline there is nothing from start to end.
 InGrep command, ^ denotesthatstart ofline and $ denotesthe end ofline.
-% grep –v‘^$’liststhe linesthat are emptyfromstart to the end.
+% grep –v‘^$’liststhe lines that are empty from start to the end.
 Once we get this result, we can use > operator to write the output to a new file.
 So exact command wil be:

 % grep –v ‘^$’ file1.txt > file2.txt

-**197. How will you find the remote hosts that are connecting to your system on a specific port in Unix?**
+**196. How will you find the remote hosts that are connecting to your system on a specific port in Unix?**

 We canuse netstat command forthis purpose.
 Netstat command liststhe statistics about network connections.
 We cangrep forthe port in which